amitpatel02-atl/Golf-Project/README.md

    * `Hypothesis - Driving distance and accuracy has improved over the years, with an accompanying increase in short-game performance (<100 yards including putting)`

    * `Null Hypothesis - Driving distance and accuracy has improved over the years, while short-game performance (<100 yards including putting) has remained the same`

+## What are we looking for?

+### DRIVING PERFORMANCE STATS
+Driving Distance - (AVG.): The average number of yards per measured drive.
+These drives are measured on two holes per round.
+Care is taken to select two holes which face in opposite directions to counteract the effect of wind.
+Drives are measured to the point at which they come to rest regardless of whether they are in the fairway or not.
+(101)

+Total Driving - (TOTAL): Total Driving is computed by totaling a player’s rank in both driving distance and driving accuracy.

+Total Driving - (TOTAL) = “Total Driving - (DISTANCE RANK)” + “Total Driving - (ACCURACY RANK)”